Anna-Miron/Anna-Miron/README.md

 ✔ Collaboration and adaptability – I enjoy working with others and learning from different perspectives.

 ## 📩🌍🤝 Let’s Connect!
-I am always open to collaborating on projects, sharing knowledge, and growing within the tech community.
-Let’s connect!
+I’m always open to learning, collaborating on beginner-friendly projects, and exploring opportunities in both software development and data analytics.
+If you’re also learning or working in this space, I’d love to connect and share ideas!

 ## 🚀 Fun Fact: